BGA Failures during Cold Step Stress testing in HALT

 Outside of the material in the paper, it includes a brief description of the effects of vibration, including the fact that vibration induced different failure mechanisms that thermal cycling.
 Given this information, testing in a combined thermal and vibration environment makes even more sense.
 It also includes a bullet point describing the effect of board stiffness on BGA reliability.

 Finally, I looked at “Effects of Dwell Time and Ramp Rate on Lead-Free Solder Joints in FCBGA Packages”, by Xuejun Fan, George Raiser and Vasu S. Vasudevan with Intel Corporation.
-It can be found at:
+It can be found here.

 The conclusions in this paper correlate with the results from the Ghaffarian paper and presentation as far as the relative stresses induced by thermal shock vs. thermal ramps.
 Note that ‘Thermal Shock” in this paper comparable to the change rates achieved in a HALT system, 60°C to 90°C per minute.
 He also concluded that the cold thermal dwell was very effective for increasing damage accumulation: